Common Myths About the Drug Detox Process

 January 23, 2019

-There are many misconceptions about drug treatment, and these myths can prevent a struggling person from seeking the help that is needed.
+There are many misconceptions about drug treatment and what it means to be an addict, and these myths can prevent a struggling person from seeking the help that is needed.
 With the prevalence of drug abuse and dependence currently plaguing our society, it is important that these misunderstandings be dispelled.
 Recent data suggests that nearly 50 million Americans struggle with substance abuse and addiction, and detoxing can play a vital role in reducing this number.
 Some of the more common myths about drug detox are listed, below, along with the facts surrounding the process.

 While many do wait until their world has fallen apart to seek treatment, there is no reason to let things go so far before seeking help.
 Any problem which is addressed early is more likely to reduce collateral damage.
 With the myriad of examples of the outcome of drug abuse surrounding us, one does not need to see the bottom, first-hand, in order to witness the effects.
 Early intervention techniques have a proven track record for resulting in full recovery.
 The overlying goal is to experience a higher quality of life, and getting help sooner, rather than later, can mean that less repair work is called for.